ineffably/moxijs/WHY-MOXIJS.md

 ### Flexibility
 - **Use what you need**: Physics, UI, parallax - all optional
-- **Full PIXI access**: Moxi wraps, doesn't hide.
+- **Full PIXI access**: MoxiJS wraps, doesn't hide.
 Drop to raw PIXI anytime
 - **Swap behaviors**: Entity-component model makes iteration fast

 ### No Lock-In
 - **Standard PixiJS**: Your sprites, textures, and rendering knowledge transfers
-- **Clean abstractions**: Understand what Moxi does by reading the source
+- **Clean abstractions**: Understand what MoxiJS does by reading the source
-- **Eject gradually**: Start with Moxi helpers, replace with custom code as needed
+- **Eject gradually**: Start with MoxiJS helpers, replace with custom code as needed

-## When to Use Moxi
+## When to Use MoxiJS

 **Good fit:**
 - 2D games (platformers, top-down, puzzle)